David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Isolar Office

-🎸 Event: Month-End Review: The End of Solo Bowie
+🎸 Event: Chronology: Month-End Review and The End of Solo Bowie

-πŸ—’οΈ Note: David concludes November having successfully legally and artistically transitioned into a band member.
-He privately remarks that he feels a renewed sense of purpose, having finally shed the “superstar” burden of the mid-80s.
+πŸ—’οΈ Notes: Bowie concludes November having legally and artistically transitioned into a band member.
+He privately remarks on a renewed sense of purpose, having finally shed the immense “superstar” burden of the mid-1980s in favor of a democratic musical environment.

 Year-End Reflection & The Quiet Before the Storm – December 1988